 “Save it for the beauty parlor.
 The car is waiting.”

-She looks icily at the man as he impatiently motions her out the door.
+She looks icily at the man as he impatiently motions her towards the door.

 “Not to be trusted.”